-During 2019 the business began transitioning from selling once-off perpetual software licenses to offering subscription licenses.
-In FY2020 as a reflection of the strategic importance of growing subscription revenue, the Board introduced a software sales Total Contracted Value (TCV) target as a significant part of the EIP.
+During the 2018 financial year the business began transitioning from selling once-off perpetual software licenses to offering subscription licenses.
+In 2020 as a reflection of the strategic importance of growing subscription revenue, the Board introduced a software sales Total Contracted Value (TCV) target as a part of the EIP.